Mental Health Bus International Projects

-Mental Health Bus International Projects aims to deliver specialist clinical outreach mental health services to vulnerable and hard to reach children, young people and families in underprivileged communities in the UK, developing countries and countries with a particular need for children's mental health services.
+It is our aim to deliver specialist clinical outreach mental health services to vulnerable and hard to reach children, young people and families in underprivileged communities in the UK, developing countries and countries with a particular need for children's mental health services.

 The service is provided by UK-based and -licensed medical and mental health professionals, ranging from Child and Adolescent Psychiatrists and GPs to Clinical Psychologists and Social Workers.
 Child Psychiatrists and allied professionals from further afield, such as Europe and the USA, also often contribute input and support.

 The service is delivered through GP practices, community hospitals, clinics or mobile clinics - a clinic in a bus - the Mental Health Bus.

 Professionals provide direct clinical care (assessment and treatment), consultation and supervision to professionals, teaching or training, ideally with or alongside local teams and professionals.
 We take a bio-psycho-social approach when considering risk and protective factors, and we believe that extensive knowledge and experience relating to general and common local psycho-social problems, mental health and medical problems, such as HIV and TB, as well as local cultures, laws and policies, are essential.

 We place significant emphasis on education, removing stigma relating to mental health and sustainable and collaborative service development.
 Clinical work frequently generates interesting and informative data indicating whether a service or clinical need exists as well as data relating to how existing services are meeting the needs in communities.
 We collect data during every project, which is often helpful in research contributing to service development.